adammcguire/academic/content/authors/BinhAn_H/_index.md

 ---
 # Display name
-title: Gracie Staley
+title: Binh An Nguyen Howard

 # Username (this should match the folder name)
 authors:
-- Gracie_S
+- BinhAn_H

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Assistant
+role: Lab Manager

 # Organizations/Affiliations
 organizations:
-- name: The University of Texas at Tyler
+- name: VISN 17 Center of Excellence for Research on Returning War Veterans
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: ""

 #interests:
 #- interest 1